ocadotechnology/aimmo-unity/README.md

 ### Setting up the project

-Start Unity, click on `Open` and select the `UnityProject` directory, not the whole repository.
-Now you should be able to:
+* Start Unity, click on `Open` and select the `UnityProject` directory, not the whole repository.
+* You may need to install the [.NET SDK](https://www.microsoft.com/net/learn/get-started)
+* In Unity, run `Build Game` -> `Build WebGL Game into aimmo`

+Now you should be able to (not necessary if you just want to build the game):
 * Connect to the back-end.
 [How](https://github.com/ocadotechnology/aimmo-unity/wiki/Back-end-connection)?
 * Use the level builder.
 [How](https://github.com/ocadotechnology/aimmo-unity/wiki/Level-builder)?
 * Run the tests.
 [How](https://github.com/ocadotechnology/aimmo-unity/wiki/Tests)?